thradams/cake/ownership.md

 close(server_socket);
 ```

-> **Note:** The `_Owner` qualifier belongs to the storage holding the reference, not to the pointed-to type.
+> **Note:** The `_Owner` annotation belongs to the storage holding the reference, not to the pointed-to type.
 Its placement follows the same rules as `const`.

 ---

 ### View References

 A **view reference** accesses an object without managing its lifetime.
+Regular (non-`_Owner`)
-Regular (non-`_Owner`) pointers are view references by default.
-The `_View` qualifier is used on struct types, not on pointer declarations.
+pointers are view references by default.
+The `_View` annotation is used on struct types,
+not on pointer declarations.

 > **Rule:** The lifetime of the referenced object must exceed the lifetime of the view reference.